Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

 For `mode=continue` this means missing benchmarks are performed for this fixed DBMS only.
 Connections are called by name.

 ### Generate evaluation

 If set to yes, an evaluation file is generated.
 This is a JSON file containing most of the [evaluations](Evaluations.html).
 It can be accessed most easily using the inspection class or the interactive dashboard.
+This also prints some statistics the experiment (like latency or throughput).

 ### Debug

 This flag activates output of debug infos.

 ### Sleep

 Time in seconds to wait before starting to operate.
 This is handy when we want to wait for other systems (e.g. a DBMS) to startup completely.

 ### Batch

 This flag changes the output slightly and should be used for logging if script runs in background.
 This also means reports are generated only at the end of processing.
 Batch mode is automatically turned on if debug mode is used.

 ### Verbosity Level